typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-implicit-any-catch.md

 ## Rule Details

-This rule doesn't requires an explicit type to be declared in the catch clause error argument.
+This rule requires an explicit type to be declared in the catch clause error argument.

 The following pattern is considered a warning: